VirajShankar/Gestures/README.md

 - `cooldown`: Adjust response sensitivity
 - Scroll zone thresholds (currently at 30% and 70% of frame height)

-## 🤝 Contributing
+##  Contributing

-Contributions are welcome!
-Feel free to submit a Pull Request.
+Contributions are welcome

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`